UK Athletics: History

 UK Athletics was founded in 1999 as a successor to the British Athletics Federation, which had collapsed for financial reasons.
 Prominent among the reasons was the cost of the legal bills in the Diane Modahl contract dispute case.

-Former long distance runner David Moorcroft, previously Chief Executive of the British Athletics Federation, continued in the same role at the newly formed UKA.
+Former long-distance runner David Moorcroft, previously Chief Executive of the British Athletics Federation, continued in the same role at the newly formed UKA.
 He headed the organisation until 2006 when he stepped down after Great Britain's worst performance at a European Athletics Championships for twenty years.
 The results in Gothenburg (their sole gold medal coming in the 100 m relay) were below expectations and failed to meet the target for improving British athletics in preparation for the upcoming 2012 London Olympics.
 Moorcroft's departure triggered a restructuring of the organisation and the creation of the role of chairman, to which businessman Ed Warner was appointed.
-The current chief executive is Niels de Vos.
-Lynn Davies, the former Olympic champion long jumper, is the incumbent president.

 Charles van Commenee was made national head coach, a newly created role, in September 2008.
 Shortly afterwards Peter Eriksson was appointed head coach of the Paralympic Programme.
 Van Commenee stepped down after the London 2012 Olympics due to the team's failure to meet the medal target he had set.
 This was despite a reasonably favourable reaction to Britain's achievement of six medals and the desire of UK Athletics that he should remain in the post.
 Van Commenee was succeeded by Peter Eriksson, who served only seven months of a five-year contract before resigning for personal reasons.
 UKA Performance Director Neil Black was appointed temporary replacement.
 A restructuring announced in December 2013 saw the single role of head coach replaced by three heads of department (endurance, sprints and field events).

-The principal sponsor of the organisation, as of April 2013, is Sainsbury's, replacing Aviva.

 The athletes compete in Olympic competition under the brand name of Team GB.

 The current CEO is Jack Buckner and the Chair is Ian Beattie.
+Denise Lewis was elected as the organisation's president in December 2023, succeeding Jason Gardener, but stepped down temporarily from the post in February 2024.
+Lewis resumed the presidency of UK Athletics in August 2024 after leaving her role as a BBC pundit.